-Many born-again Christians feel pressure to master LDS theology before engaging a friend in gospel conversation.
-Effective evangelism to Latter-day Saints, however, requires less knowledge about Mormonism than one might think.
-In fact, deep-dives into LDS theology are not only time-consuming and frustrating, but also delay gospel conversations that should have happened already.
+Born-again Christians often feel pressure to master LDS theology before engaging a friend in gospel conversation.
+The truth is that effective evangelism to Latter-day Saints requires far less knowledge about Mormonism than one might think.
+Deep-dives into LDS theology are not only time-consuming and frustrating, but also delay gospel conversations that probably should have happened already.

-So, why study LDS theology at all?
+But that begs the question, “Why study LDS theology at all?”
 First, solid preparation will give you confidence as you teach.
-Second, an overall structure will help you learn nuances given in later lessons.
+Second, an overall structure will help you learn nuances when you encounter them.
 Third, and most important, you’ll be able to correctly interpret your friend’s questions and concerns.

-For these three reasons, we’re providing the following primer.
+For these reasons, we’re providing the following primer.
 As you read, try to absorb the material while noting Mormonism’s overarching time-line, especially in God’s Plan of Salvation.
-A basic comprehension will work just fine.

 According to Smith, after seven years of failure, the angel Moroni (pictured by the bronze, trumpet-blasting angel who sits atop all LDS temples) finally led him to Cumorah Hill where, in September of 1827, he collected golden plates, Urim and Thummim (a set of stone-like spectacles), a breastplate, and the Sword of Laban.
 These plates contained histories of previously unknown Jewish descendants who had migrated to the Americas.
 Eventually, Smith translated the plates’ Reformed Egyptian by dictating English words as they appeared in the bottom of his hat.
 And thus, the Book of Mormon was born.

-Following Smith’s death, the Mormons splintered into as many as twenty different sects, but the majority followed Brigham Young and the Quorum of the Twelve Apostles; he led them to the Utah territory where they settled in 1847.
-Through aggressive missionary activity and widespread polygamy, the Mormon population quickly grew (Prophet Wilford Woodruff officially ended “plural marriage” in 1890).
+Following Smith’s death, the Latter-day Saints splintered into as many as twenty different sects, but the majority followed Brigham Young and the Quorum of the Twelve Apostles; he led them to the Utah territory where they settled in 1847.
+Through aggressive missionary activity and widespread polygamy, the Latter-day Saint population quickly grew (Prophet Wilford Woodruff officially ended “plural marriage” in 1890).
 Today, the mainstream LDS Church boasts of 12 million members worldwide with an estimated annual income of $6B (the LDS Church does not release any official financial figures).

 When Heavenly Father commissioned Adam and Eve, he gave two commands: (1) do not eat from the tree of the knowledge of good and evil and (2) be fruitful and multiply.
 When Lucifer successfully tricked Eve into violating the first command, Adam was placed on the horns of a dilemma.
 If he obeyed the first command and refused to eat the forbidden fruit, his chance to multiply would end when his wife was banished.
 Or, Adam could join her disobedience, share in her exile, and pave the way for others to attain godhood.
 Adam, of course, heroically chose the sacrificial path of self-expulsion so that he might procreate with Eve.